Lawrence C. Phipps: Biography

+Personal life

+Phipps married Ibrealla Hill Loomis in 1885, and they had two children.
+She died in July 1888.
+On April 22, 1897, he remarried to Genevieve Chandler, and they had two children.
+He was granted a divorce from her on September 14, 1904, on the grounds of desertion.

-Between 1931 and 1933, Phipps and his third wife, the former Margaret Rogers, built the Phipps Estate, in part to provide jobs during the Great Depression.
+In 1911, he remarried to Margaret Rogers, and they had two children.
+Between 1931 and 1933, they built the Phipps Estate, in part to provide jobs during the Great Depression.
 Mrs. Phipps donated the mansion and grounds to the University of Denver in 1964.
 Two of his sons in Gerald and Allen went on to purchase and operate the Denver Broncos.

 Phipps died on March 1, 1958, in Santa Monica, California.
 He was entombed in the Fairmount Mausoleum at Fairmount Cemetery in Denver.

 Legacy

 Phipps is the namesake of Phippsburg, Colorado.